ResponsivePaper/responsivepaper-docs/docs/tutorial.md

 Save the file and you should see an html preview in the browser tab and a pdf preview open in a new tab.

+?> TIP: Be sure to allow pop ups/new tabs for your testing url so the pdf preview opens correctly in a new tab.

 Try changing the paper size and layout by updating the index-01.html:

 ```